Best Guard Dogs For Families

 Tips On Owning

 German Shepherds are most effective if properly trained.
-Their confidence is a natural trait, and they will stand up next to or in front of their owners even with lackadaisical owners.
-Make sure your Shepherd has a set bed, it is not recommended to let your dog sleep in your bed, as it will understand this as “his” bed, and it will be very difficult to have him move out.
-German Shepherds are very eager to learn, and will be eager to take command and show its owner how much it has learned.
+Their confidence is a natural trait, and they will stand up next to or in front of their owners, even with lackadaisical owners.
+Make sure your Shepherd has a set bed.
+It is not recommended to let your dog sleep in your bed, as it will understand this as “his” bed, and it will be very difficult to have him move out.
+German Shepherds are very eager to learn and will be eager to take command and show its owner how much it has learned.
 With proper patience and love, raising a German Shepherd is pretty mild compared to most breeds, and they have relatively few health problems.
-There might not be a better dog breed in the world at protecting your family, and thriving around adults and children alike.
+There might not be a better dog breed in the world for protecting your family and thriving around adults and children alike.

 About The Breed